 Incidents like falling ill from something you ate or getting severely injured from a fall while skiing cannot be predicted.
 Given that such risks exist, though, it's best to prepare for them as you plan your trip.

-Why buy visitors medical insurance before travelling to Lake Tahoe?
+Why buy visitors medical insurance before traveling to Lake Tahoe?

 You can help secure the finances for any unexpected expenses towards your health by buying visitors medical insurance.